Political Asylum Refugee Lawyer

 Asylum law has developed almost independently from other areas of immigration law.

 Because many new applications for asylum protection are filed each year, asylum law continues to tighten.
 These changes impose new obstacles for asylum seekers.
-Only an immigration specialist keeps up with all the changes for asylum law.
+Only immigration specialists, with an interest in international affairs, keep up with the many changes to asylum law on an ongoing basis.